i-Vertix/i-vertix-documentation/asset-management_versioned_docs/itam_overwrite/install/import-vm.md

 The resources needed for optimal performance depend on the product configuration.

 Adding more assets or other configuration options may increase the server and database workload.
-Therefore, server configuration adjustments may be necessary to optimize performance for your specific environment.
+Therefore, some server configuration adjustments may be necessary to optimize performance for your specific environment.

 #### Database

-The database used is **MariaDB** (10.5.x) and is already included in the  Manager System Image.
+The database used is **MariaDB** (10.11.x) and is already included in the  Manager System Image.

 #### i-Vertix ITAM recommended specifications